DrTimothyAldenDavis/SuiteSparse/SuiteSparse_GPURuntime/README.txt

     make local
     make install

-FIXME: The include files are not copied into /usr/local/include, since this library is currently not meant to be user-callable.
+The include files are not copied into /usr/local/include, since this library is currently not meant to be user-callable.
 It is used only by SuiteSparseQR.